 You may also want to read through the Office of International Programs’s FAQ page.

 The only three Carroll School core classes that may possibly be approved are Organizational Behavior, Principles of Marketing and Operations Management.
-You can only obtain concentration elective approval from the department after completing the core classes (e.g. Basic Finance or Marketing Principles.)
+You can only obtain concentration elective approval from the department after completing the core classes (e.g. Fundamentals of Finance or Marketing Principles.)
 Any classes taken abroad must be approved by the department at BC prior to the student leaving for abroad.